LearnersGuild/guide/Game_Manual/Stats.md

 goalBonusXP * min((projectCompleteness - 70),0)
 ```

-All XP a player receives for the past 6 weeks is adjusted for short weeks (and personal time off) and averaged to calculate XP/Week.

 If you want to dig deeper into how this all works, check out [these examples](https://docs.google.com/spreadsheets/d/10g9F9XKmHodyyQ5AxLmrSAibehTrS7wdi-h4tj3Rfa0/edit#gid=0)

+_Note: Completeness for projects is auto-adjusted for short weeks (and personal time off)_

 ### Estimation Accuracy and Bias